 Advice from the National Institute of Environmental Health Science, part of the National Institute of Health, avoids microwaving polycarbonate plastics.

-Furthermore, putting them in dishwashers is also a big no since plastics may break down over time and allow BPA to seep into food and beverages.
+Furthermore, they should not be put in dishwashers, as plastics may break down over time, allowing BPA to seep into food and beverages.

 4. Use Alternatives

-We have to be mindful of everything that we do, especially our health.
+We must be mindful of everything we do, especially our health.
 Instead of using plastic containers for hot food and beverages, substitute them with something more "healthy."

-You can use porcelain, stainless steel, and glass containers to avoid BPA is leaching into your foods.
+Use porcelain, stainless steel, and glass containers to avoid BPA leaching into your foods.

-Some of the preventive methods here mostly require a lifestyle change.
-That is a huge decision to make and requires a lot of effort and time.
-Especially if you are the person who grabs breakfast with canned food, why eliminate that part of your life?
-You can opt to retain or minimize the use of.
+Especially if you grab breakfast with canned food, why eliminate that part of your life?
+You can opt to retain or minimize the use of canned food.
 However, there is one option that can guarantee you the lifestyle you still want.

 5. Sports Berkey Water Filtration System